pablogzalez/iCloud-Backup-Tool/README.md

 ## 🌟 Features

 - 🚀 Automatic backup of photos and videos from **iCloud** to local storage.
-- 📲 Notifications via **Telegram** about the progress and summary of the backup.
+- 📲 Optional notifications via **Telegram** about the progress and summary of the backup.
 - 📂 Efficient management of iCloud albums, including the option to empty the 'Recently Deleted' album.
 - 🛠️ Support for iCloud's two-factor authentication.
+- ⚙️ Customizable Telegram notification feature.

 ## 🔧 Configuration

 ### Prerequisites

 - 🐍 Python 3.x.
-- 🔐 iCloud credentials and a Telegram Token.
+- 🔐 iCloud credentials.
+Optional: A Telegram Token for notifications.

 ### Installation